mmbman/Katagiri/1986-07-26-Gatha-of-Closing-the-Sutra.md

 ---
-title: "Verse of Closing the Sutra"
+title: "Gatha of Closing the Sutra"
 ---
 ## July 26, 1986 Dharma Talk by Dainin Katagiri Roshi